Bellman Value Decomposition for Task Logic in Safe Optimal Control: RESULTS

-Notably, Thm.~\ref{thm:n-ra} is recursive, and, therefore, we may reapply the result iteratively to the $N$-$\mathcal{R}\mathcal{A}$ Value to break it into $N$ decomposable sub-Values and so forth, giving $2^N -1 $ Values in total.
-Crucially, as each of these Values is equivalent to a special Until Value, \textit{they may each be solved with the discounted $\mathcal{R}\mathcal{A}$-BE} with their respective rewards.
-We demonstrate this result in Fig.\ref{fig:nRAdemofig} with a simple $\mathtt{GridWorld}$ problem, where the true solution may be solved via dynamic programming.
+Notably, \Cref{thm:n-ra} can be applied recursively, and, therefore, we may reapply it iteratively to break the $N$-$\mathcal{R}\mathcal{A}$ Value into $N$ decomposable sub-Values and so forth, giving $2^N -1 $ Values in total.
+Crucially, as each of these Values is equivalent to a special \texttt{Until} Value, \textit{they may each be solved with the discounted $\mathcal{R}\mathcal{A}$-BE} with their respective rewards.
+We demonstrate this result in \Cref{fig:nRAdemofig} with a simple $\mathtt{GridWorld}$ problem, where the true solution may be solved via dynamic programming.